 Guardianship & Special Needs Estate Planning

-Serving Clients in Kirkland and the Surrounding Area
+Serving Clients in Bellevue and the Surrounding Area

 Special Needs Estate Planning focuses on providing for the special needs of our loved ones with disabilities when we are no longer there to organize and advocate on their behalf.
 Spouses need consider Special Needs Planning for each other for needs arising during their lifetime or following the first to die.
 Parents of children with special needs must make careful estate planning choices to coordinate all of the legal, financial, and special care needs of their children – both now and in the future.

 There are several types of trusts to assist with these special planning challenges.
 The most common types are Support Trusts and Special Needs Trusts (also known as Supplemental Needs Trusts).